CNN President Jeff Zucker resigns, citing undisclosed relationship with colleague

 Following his termination, a spokesperson for the fired CNN anchor said that Zucker and Cuomo had been in regular contact about the host’s involvement with his brother’s political crisis — a notion that CNN management strongly contested.
 Zucker had framed Cuomo’s lack of candor as a betrayal, noting that “he gave me his word that there was no involvement” beyond advice and support to his brother.

+Gollust joined CNN in 2013, shortly after Zucker took over, and an announcement at the time said they would be “working closely” together.

-The close relationship between Zucker and Gollust was known to many CNN employees.
+The close relationship between Zucker and Gollust was known to many CNN employees and had been gossiped about in tabloid publications.
 In her recent memoir, former “Today” show co-anchor Katie Couric, who worked with both of them, dropped heavy hints about the relationship.
 Describing a “huge push” from Zucker to hire Gollust when Couric and Zucker were launching Couric’s short lived talk show, Katie, in 2012, Couric wrote that Zucker and Gollust “were joined at the hip” at NBC and afterwards.

+A 2017 item in the tabloid Page Six described a “heated exchange” between them at a media industry party in New York City.

-Zucker has served as president of CNN since 2013, after spending four years as the chief executive of media conglomerate NBCUniversal, the capstone of a lengthy tenure at the company that saw him rise through the ranks and become an executive producer of the “Today” morning show.
+Before taking over CNN, Zucker spent four years as the chief executive of media conglomerate NBCUniversal, the capstone of a lengthy tenure at the company that saw him rise through the ranks and become an executive producer of the “Today” morning show.

 Despite being a target of criticism for former president Donald Trump and his supporters, Zucker was largely popular with CNN employees, who valued his hands-on touch and passion for the news business.